ZIYU-DEEP/Awesome-Autoencoders-for-Representation-Learning/README.md

 The **bottlenecked** nature empowered autoencoder-based models (AEs) the ability to learn features of input data; the **unsupervised** and
 **generative nature** of AEs further facilitate the generalizability of the learned features, which is particularly useful in the scenario when unlabeled data is abundant whereas labeled data is scarce.

-Down to a science, the future of machine learning to solve real-world tasks is likely to be generative models followed by discriminative models.
+Down to a science, the future of machine learning to solve real-world tasks is likely to be generative models (to pretrain) followed by discriminative models (to predict).
 AEs (especially its variational families), as an important member of generative models, thus becomes crucial to study.

 In this curated list of literature review, we will focus on recent (1) theories to understand the learning ability and characteristics of autoencoders, (2) models and applications exploiting autoencoders for representation learning and downstream tasks, and (3) adversarial attacks and defenses for autoencoders.
 We may also include some not so autoencoder relavant but representation learning relavant papers in this list.